NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.5-managing-instances.md

 Use cases: Google maintenance, migrate instance to a different zone in the same region

-Can be done without shutting down the machine with *Live Migration*:
+Can be done without shutting down the machine with _Live Migration_:

 - `gcloud compute instances move ${sourceVM} --zone ${sourceZone} --destination-zone ${destZone}`
 - keeps the instance running and keeps the whole instance state -> transparent to guest OS

 > [!IMPORTANT]
 > Instances with a GPU cannot be live migrated

+### Stopping

+When an instance is stopped you are not billed for vCPUs and memory, but you are still billed for:

+- resources attached to the instance -> static IPs, disks, GPUs
+- licences for the OS (e.g. Windows)

+When an instance is stopped you can **change its machine type**, **change network settings**, **attach disks**.

 ### Terminated